nxskok/pasias/docs/21-discriminant-analysis.md

 ```

+There is a `count` followed by another `count` of the first lot of counts, so the second count column has acquired the name `nn`.

 24\% of all the employees got classified into the wrong job, based on
 their scores on `outdoor`, `social` and